 I see Tiny Tim and raise you Jacob Marley.
 Especially in the 1984 film adaptation.
 He sincerely regrets never being as charitable as he ought to have been in life, and honestly wants nothing more than for his old friend to avoid making the same mistake, so it can be difficult to keep a straight face while watching that scene.

 The saddest thing about Jacob Marley is that he, unlike Scrooge, can't get a second chance to change.
 He's already dead at the start of the story, and is doomed to an eternity of regret.

 In one musical theater adaptation of A Christmas Carol, the story is narrated by a young gentleman who walks with a limp, who retells the story that Scrooge himself told him years ago.
 During the scene with Christmas Yet To Come, there's the expected tear jerker scene with the Crachit family mourning Tiny Tim's death.
 They sing the appropriately-tear jerking "The Little Child" until they are too choked up to continue, at which point the song is finished by a verse sung by the narrator, which is the only time the narrator sings outside the opening and closing musical numbers.
 This verse becomes extra chilling in hindsight when, at the end of the story, it is revealed that the narrator is Tiny Tim, all grown up and healthy thanks to Scrooge.
 Not only is Scrooge in-story witnessing the possible future of the death of a poor child, but also out-of-story the narrator is watching his own family's reaction to his death in an alternate timeline and, much like Scrooge, he cannot comfort them.
 Chilling.

 In any version, when Scrooge's fiancee leaves him after seeing values money more than he values her.
-Especially when old Scrooge is shouting at his younger self to go after her.
+Especially in the 1999 Patrick Stewart version and 2004 musical, when old Scrooge is shouting at his younger self to go after her.